BLawrence426/High-Altitude-Balloon-Senior-Capstone-Project/README.md

 The reason for the odd way of integrating the ESP32-CAM to communicate with the Arduino MKR WAN 1310 board was simply due to my novice understanding of this coding langauge and overall frustration with getting this code to work.
 The original plan was to use an [Arducam OV2640](https://www.amazon.com/Arducam-Module-Megapixels-Arduino-Mega2560/dp/B012UXNDOY/ref=sr_1_3?crid=3GJIGC7TPARXU&dib=eyJ2IjoiMSJ9.EW1GBWQzMTIbqVOv0CR9rm3qqGrW8XQe_RoSSOjEzBpLQ4D9AQo2dj8wAA9dWsWB-FyuC9tDDttSQtKQphwVLqH-ymyEOg5_CW-nuMSxolgwSnCTV63tOCfYvJUuW-pX8UqHZ4wnIv1f7aBtI5GCTmCH_tJ5MZ33Yfvg2oHFrBJcPYf69FvzFY790dWlD9ezI_9AToX-K1lwbbPL6sUfI1THbdEHHZutEWokJyaQP5I.UsdTgHEMksha3RnfpVNCyuJNmWEgUMmAXhaMtUxK97Y&dib_tag=se&keywords=arducam+ov2640&qid=1712368759&sprefix=arducam+ov%2Caps%2C96&sr=8-3) since that can be easily integrated into the main arduino code.
 However, I ran into issues where the photos from the Arducam OV2640 were either blurry, green/magenta tinted, or just completely dark.
 I did extensive research over a week of trying to trouble shoot this issue and believe this issue was caused by the lack of on-board ram for processing and saving the photos to a micro-SD card.
 I'm sure there lays a solution that allows for this camera to work with the main arduino board for this application, however I'll be completely honest and admit that finding that solution is way over my head.
 I would love to hear if anyone else was able to get an Arducam OV2640 to work with an Arduino MKR WAN 1310 board and return decent photographs and learn how they did it.

 My solution to this problem, however, was found when I stumbled upon the ESP32-CAM boards which are essentially arduino boards with the same camera as the Arducam OV2640 board along with ample ram and its own micro-SD card board that it can save to.
 I ended up setting up the ESP32-CAM to wait for a pulse sent to its GPIO 1 pin by the main arduino board.
-Once a pulse was received, then the ESP32-CAM knew to take a photo and save it to its own micro-SD card
+Once a pulse was received, then the ESP32-CAM knew to take a photo and save it to its own micro-SD card.

 It should be noted that the main arduino code doesn't run correctly unless the following conditions are met:
   - It can find both the interior and exterior temperature sensors